-Peristalsis is a sequence of wave-like muscle contraction involved in the movement of food and other liquid particles in a digestive tract to different processing organs present in the digestive system.
+“Peristalsis is a series of wave-like contractions of the muscles that are involved in the food movement and in the movement of other liquid particles in the digestive tract to various processing organs that are located in the digestive system.”

-The food particles left behind the esophagus begins with the secondary peristaltic waves that eliminate leftover particles.
+The food particles left behind the oesophagus begins with the secondary peristaltic waves that eliminate leftover particles.
 A single wave moves along the complete length of the tube.
 In cud-chewing animals like cattle, sheep, giraffes, and camels the reverse peristalsis happens such that the food is brought again to the mouth for chewing.

 The peristaltic waves get disappeared after the stomach gets filled.
 The excess fats present in the food particles stop these movements until it gets diluted with gastric juices.
 These waves help in mixing the stomach content and drive the food into the small intestine.
 Normally, two to three waves exist at once in separate areas of the stomach.